 - Different forms of insulation have a major impact on warmth.
 Down is nice, but it won't do very well when it gets wet.
 Synthetics like PrimaLoft or Thinsulate are much better choices.

-– Choose the right sock for the right job.
+- Choose the right sock for the right job.
 You may have lots of cotton socks laying around, but resist the urge to use them as they have little insulation value and absorb and hold moisture.
-Smartwool (my personal favorite), Isowool, fleece or other synthetics will also work – make sure to check the description or do some research to make sure they are made for the cold.
+Smartwool (my personal favorite), Isowool, fleece or other synthetics will also work - make sure to check th

 - Two pair of socks may seem like a good idea, but it can cut off circulation.
 Best to get one pair that functions really well.

 - Boots should be roomy enough that if

 - Make sure boots are insulated, have rubberized soles and are weatherproof.

 - Snow boots normally aren't very breathable, which means that perspiration won't be able to escape from the boot.
 This makes it even more important to chose the proper sock combination.

 - Boots should extend higher, up under the top layer pant leg so that it provides more protection.
 This also gives you some room in case you want to use gaiters (see below under Pro Tips).

 Pro Tips- Just because you've done the research, don't assume the clothing is working.
 The best way to find out if your kids are cold is to check their hands.
 Best to do this on 1/2 hour increments.
 I also reach into my daughter's shoe and try to feel her socks.
 If they are cold, trust your gut and bring them inside to change or warm up!

 - Being properly hydrated and maintaining a level blood ph aids our bodies ability to thermoregulate.
 Here is a great article on the thermic effect of food.